Join our Waitlist for Expert Advice!

 Related: Considering franchise ownership?
 Get started now to find your personalized list of franchises that match your lifestyle, interests and budget.

-Franchise fees and initial investments
+Franchise fees

-One of the biggest perks of franchising is buying into the company's preexisting model and business method.
-To do that, you make an initial investment that's called a franchise fee.
+One of the biggest perks of franchising is buying into the company's preexisting model, business method, and support systems — not to mention the right to use its trademark.
+To do that, you must pay what's called a franchise fee.
+These fees differ from franchise to franchise, but they are typically a one-time payment.

 Royalty fees

-When you buy a franchise, you're not just paying for a static business model.
-Instead, royalty fees enable the franchisor to continue to support your business through an ever-evolving roster of training, marketing and product development services.
+Royalty fees are ongoing payments — often weekly, monthly, or quarterly — to the franchisor.
+Typically, they're a percentage of your gross sales.
+Royalty fees enable the franchisor to continue to support your business through an ever-evolving roster of training, marketing, and product development services.

 Because royalty fees are calculated differently by every franchise, it's important to understand what you'll be responsible for and what you'll receive in return.
-For instance, royalty fees can be a regularly paid flat rate for the life of your franchise, or they can be tiered, where your payment percentage decreases as your sales increase.
+For instance, royalty fees can be a regularly paid flat rate for the life of your franchise, or they can be tiered, meaning your payment percentage decreases as your sales increase.

 Related: Find Out Which Brands Have Ranked on the Franchise 500 for Longest, Earning a Spot In our New 'Hall of Fame'